 When it comes to online sales, customer ratings and reviews influence buyer behavior more than any other form of advertising.
 We call this the band-wagon effect.
+Based on the B2B e-commerce platform landscape, customer ratings and reviews are key performance indicators stressed by many if not all e-commerce platforms.
 A great way to collect, manage, and promote reviews for your business is by using the seller rating extension called Shopper Approved.

 Since Shopper Approved is web based–meaning there’s nothing to install–setting it up on your site only requires a few easy steps.
 We will walk you through the process to make this even easier, so you can begin collecting reviews for your business right away!